A mighty eighty seven point five eight: Thank you, Neeraj Chopra

 We did not know it would be enough for gold.
 He knew it was close to his personal best, but he did not want to think about the gold yet either.
 In one of the most beautiful moments of the evening, Chopra would cheer Vetter on, to see him recover and reach the final.
 But Vetter’s struggles worsened.
 He would not even finish in the top eight.
 He would not even get six attempts to get that gold medal that seemed destined to be his.

-But perhaps it was also to be destined to be Chopra’s.
+But perhaps it was also destined to be Chopra’s.
 The Czechs would test our nerves, but Chopra already had enough.

 As long as he lived, Milkha Singh dreamed to see an Indian Olympic champion.
 If the Olympics happened in 2020, who knows what would have happened.
 In 2021, Milkha Singh left us... it was perhaps for a better view of the javelin that would create history.

 There will be so many emotions for all of us who watched Chopra send that javelin arching through the night sky.
 For many of us, this might not even sink in completely for a while.
 An athletics gold medallist at the Olympic Games from India?
 Did that really just happen?
-There would be so many emotions... joy, of course.
+There would be so many emotions.
+Joy, of course.
 Relief, definitely.
 Perhaps a sense of wonderment, at why these moments happen so rarely for a nation so abundant with talent.

 But for now, message that friend of yours with whom you watched your first Olympics.
 Have a moment with your parents or your partner or your uncle or aunt who introduced you to sports.